Sgbarasa/2nd-repo/README.md

 # Phase0 test 2
 This is the second test for pushing code to my Github second repo using my SSH key.
-This is a demo test with
+NB: This is a demo test

 Here is how I did it:
  - mkdir second-repo